follow-lang/metamath-to-follow/README.md

 - `content.follow.json`: store file list of all json files.
 - `[name].json`: stores the imformation of `[name]` block, which can be used for training.
-- `types.txt`: stores all name of types.
-- `terms.txt`: stores all term content, which can be used to build tokenizer.
-- `axioms.txt`: stores all name of axioms.
-- `thms.txt`: stores all name of thms.

 ### Block `type`